Cookies & personal data

 Pulse Survey(Pulse Survey)

-A short, regular survey (3-10 questions) to track team sentiment dynamics.
-Unlike annual engagement surveys, pulse surveys run monthly or quarterly and show trends in real time.
+A short, frequent survey (3-10 questions) to track mood and sentiment trends in real-time.
+Unlike annual engagement surveys, pulse surveys run monthly or quarterly, revealing trends as they happen.

-"A monthly 5-question pulse survey takes 90 seconds but provides data for strategic decisions."
+"Our 5-question monthly pulse takes 90 seconds but drives strategic decisions."

 Employee Recognition(Employee Recognition)

-The practice of noticing and expressing gratitude—publicly or privately—for an employee's contribution.
-Can be tangible (bonuses, gifts) or intangible (words, public acknowledgment).
-Research shows: peer-to-peer recognition works stronger than manager-to-employee monetary rewards.
+The practice of noticing and expressing gratitude for an employee's contribution, publicly or privately.
+Can be material (bonuses, gifts) or non-material (words, public acknowledgment).
+Research shows peer recognition works better than cash from managers.

-"92% of employees on TeamHero regularly receive at least one recognition per week."
+"92% of TeamHero users receive at least one recognition per week."

 R